Agneli/linux-remote-control/README.md

 - Fix bug of the crazy backlight in slider;
 - Organize and modularize my dirty Javascript =/;
 - Start lrc-server (node /opt/lrc-server/lrc.js) with computer boot;
-- Get screen resolution of the server with node.js.

 ### License
 GNU GENERAL PUBLIC LICENSE V2